vosaul/status.im/source/technical/contributor_guide.md

 For most new contributors, even for long time Status contributors, the first review of your patch will likely require some changes.
 It does not mean you've done bad work.
 There is just almost always more work to do before the code can be merged into our codebase.

->This is an important process, so don't be discouraged!
-Because we're building new technologies, care about what we merge and close attention to helping contributors write good patches are critical to the long-term success of Status as a sustainable open source project.
+This is an important process, so don't be discouraged!
+Because we're building new technologies; we care about what we merge, and pay close attention to helping contributors to write top-notch patches that are critical to the long-term success of Status, as a sustainable open source project.
 Make any changes your reviewer requests; if you're unsure how, just ask whoever has reviewed your code - we're all about active collaboration.

 ## Step 6: Repeat